Test-based Patch Clustering for Automatically-Generated Patches Assessment: Results

-The distribution in Figure~\ref{fig:distReduction} also shows that for 14 bugs we achieve no reduction.
-That is, for 14 bugs each cluster contains a single patch, thus all need to be analyzed.
-Nevertheless, for most of those cases (10), the number of patches (and clusters) is two.
+The distribution in Figure~\ref{fig:distReduction} also shows that for 23 bugs we achieve no reduction.
+That is, for 23 bugs each cluster contains a single patch, thus all need to be analyzed.
+For most of those cases (16), the number of patches (and clusters) is two.
 In other words, a \patchreviewer only needs to check two patches per bug.
-Moreover, our approach could help them decide which is better, as \approach provides test cases on which the application of the two patches would produce a different behavior.
+Even in the cases there is no reduction in terms of number of patches to be analyzed, \approach provides developers, for each of those patches, new inputs (included in the generated test cases) that expose the unique behavior of each of those patches.
+Using that information, our approach could help developers decide which patch is better.

 The findings discussed thus far already show that our approach could be very useful to code reviewers.
 Firstly, it can significantly reduce the number of patches for review, thus reducing the time and effort required for this task.
 Secondly, it can provide code reviewers with test inputs that help differentiate between patches, thus reducing the complexity of patch review.